stefanhans/distributed-contexting/intro/PITCHME.md

 ### Reasons for understanding the digitalisation paradigm

-- be a winner after digitalisation changed our lives
+- be a winner after digitalisation changed our lives |
-- overcome fear and greed
+- doing what you love with existential protection |
+- being creative in a bigger construction of free teams |
-- had some participation on making the world a better place
+- some participation on making the world a better place |

+### ... but that's a bit too optimistic

+Optimism is a duty.
+The future is open.
+It is not predetermined.
+No one can predict it, except by chance.
+We all contribute to determining it by what we do.
+We are all equally responsible for its success.

+Karl Popper